google/codeworld/web/help/GuideUnit1.md

 If you run the code, you might be surprised to find there is no border!
-You've told your computer what the word `border` means, but you didn't say you wanted one in your program!
+You've told your computer what the word `border` means, but you didn't say you wanted to use it in your program!

 You might try this instead: